wusai2333/trib/doc/lab2.md

 First, make sure that you have committed every piece of your code into the repository `triblab`.
 Then just type `make turnin-lab2` under the root of the repository.
-It will generate a `turnin.zip` file that contains everything in your git repository, and then copy the that file to a place where only the lab instructors can read it.
+It will generate a `turnin.zip` file that contains everything in your git repository, and then it will copy that file to a place where only the lab instructors can read it.

 ## Happy Lab 2!